-The ORSA process is a continuous process which provides an annual report of AICL's risk management practice and solvency position.
+The ORSA process is a continuous process which includes an annual report of AICL's risk management practice and solvency position.
 A single report is produced which is intended to satisfy both the internal and supervisory requirements.

-The annual ORSA report is produced in time for review at the final Board meeting of each year.
+The annual ORSA report is aligned to AICL's business planning process and produced in time for review at the final Board meeting of each year.

-The ORSA report adds value to internal stakeholders, in particular the risk committee and the Board by:
+The ORSA report adds value to internal stakeholders, in particular the Risk Committee and the Board by:

-- Providing the risk committee and the Board with a view of the current and forecasted risk and capital position, and risks taken, according to the company's strategy, and enabling them to act on this information.
-The ORSA report evidences the ORSA processes that are delivering the risk and capital results information consistently, accurately and in a timely manner and also enable the risk committee and the Board to identify areas for improvement in the risk management system - Providing a holistic and objective assessment of the risk and capital profile, bringing together qualitative and quantitative information from across the organisation that may be included in business planning - Identifying possible management actions available to senior management or identify scenarios or points in future where management actions may need to be considered (to support the improvement of the risk and capital position, and also those embedded within solvency modelling) - Providing the risk committee and the Board with a view on the current design of the risk and capital management framework, particularly the internal model, its limitations and results of the validation of the model and its outputs - Providing internally driven challenge and analysis with a regulatory perspective from within the organisation, and ultimately reducing the potential for regulatory intervention and probability of getting a capital add-on.
+- Providing the Risk Committee and the Board with a view of the current and forecasted risk and capital position, and risks taken, according to the company's strategy, and enabling them to act on this information.
+The ORSA report evidences the ORSA processes that are delivering the risk and capital results information consistently, accurately and in a timely manner and also enable the Risk Committee and the Board to identify areas for improvement in the risk management system - Providing a holistic and objective assessment of the risk and capital profile, bringing together qualitative and quantitative information from across the organisation that may be included in business planning - Identifying possible management actions available to senior management or identify scenarios or points in future where management actions may need to be considered (to support the improvement of the risk and capital position, and also those embedded within solvency modelling) - Providing the Risk Committee and the Board with a view on the current design of the risk and capital management framework, particularly the internal model, its limitations and results of the validation of the model and its outputs - Providing internally driven challenge and analysis with a regulatory perspective from within the organisation, and ultimately reducing the potential for regulatory intervention and probability of getting a capital add-on.